Education / Library / Make a bee drinking station

 1

-Young person collecting rocks for a bee drinking station.
+Young person collecting stones and slate for a bee drinking station.

 2